auth0/docs/articles/sso/current/relevant-api-endpoints.md

 ---
 # Relevant API Endpoints for Single Sign-On

-When implementing single sign-on and configuring its settings, the following API endpoints will be helpful to you.
+When implementing [Single Sign-on (SS0)](/sso) and configuring its settings, the following API endpoints will be helpful to you.

 ## Authentication API

 ### POST /login/callback

-For IdP-initiated single sign-on (SSO) flows, the [POST /login/callback](/api/authentication#idp-initiated-single-sign-on-sso-flow) endpoint can accept a sign-on SAML request from the IdP.
+For SSO flows initiated by an [Identity Provider (IdP)](/identityproviders), the [POST /login/callback](/api/authentication#idp-initiated-single-sign-on-sso-flow) endpoint can accept a sign-on SAML request from the IdP.

 ## Management API

-The Management API features several endpoints designed to help you manage your connections, including your Passwordless ones.
+The Management API features several endpoints designed to help you manage SSO.

 To call any of the Management API endpoints, you will need to [obtain an Access Token](/api/management/v2/tokens).

 ### Clients

-All of your client applications/SSO integrations feature information relevant to your single sign-on implementation.
+All of your client applications/SSO integrations feature information relevant to your SSO implementation.
 You can retrieve or change this information by calling one of the Clients endpoints.

-The parameters for each client that would be of interest to you include:
+Of-interest parameters for each client include:

-* `sso`: this is applicable only for clients created via SSO integrations.
-If `true`, Auth0 handles single sign-on; if `false`, the IdP will handle single sign-on
+* `sso`: Flag applicable only for clients created via SSO integrations.
+If `true`, Auth0 handles SSO; if `false`, the IdP handles SSO.

-* `sso_disabled`: this flag can be used to enable/disable single sign-on.
+* `sso_disabled`: Flag used to enable/disable SSO.
 If `true`, then SSO is disabled; if `false`, SSO is enabled.
-Note that this is an option that can only be set via API
+This option can only be set via the Management API.

-* `app_type`: the application type; if the client were created using one of Auth0's built-in SSO integrations, you'd see its name listed (e.g., `box` or `concur` instead of `native` or `spa`)
+* `app_type`: Application type.
+If the client was created using one of Auth0's built-in SSO integrations, the name of the SSO integration would be listed (e.g., `box` or `concur` instead of `native` or `spa`)

 #### Get all clients

-The [GET /api/v2/clients](/api/management/v2#!/Clients/get_clients) endpoint can be used to return information about the client applications which you have configured for your tenant.
+The [GET /api/v2/clients](/api/management/v2#!/Clients/get_clients) endpoint can be used to return information about the client applications you have configured for your tenant.

 #### Create a client